zopefoundation/Zope/docs/zopebook/BasicScripting.rst

 The Python Language
 +++++++++++++++++++

-`Python <http://www.python.org/>`_ is a high-level, object oriented scripting language.
+`Python <https://www.python.org/>`_ is a high-level, object oriented scripting language.
 Most of Zope is written in Python.
 Many folks like Python because of its clarity, simplicity, and ability to scale to large projects.

 There are many resources available for learning Python.
 The python.org website has lots of Python documentation including a `tutorial
-<http://www.python.org/doc/current/tut/tut.html>`_ by Python's creator, Guido
+<https://docs.python.org/tutorial/index.html>`_ by Python's creator, Guido
 van Rossum.

-For people who have already some programming experience, `Dive Into Python
-<http://diveintopython.org/>`_ is a great online resource to learn python.

 Python comes with a rich set of modules and packages.
 You can find out more about the `Python standard library
-<http://www.python.org/doc/current/lib/lib.html>`_ at the python.org website.
+<https://docs.python.org/library/index.html>`_ at the python.org website.

 Creating Python-based Scripts
 +++++++++++++++++++++++++++++